Worksheet 11

 \(\blacksquare\)

 1. Look at the two numbers in the Estimate column, not including the intercept.
-Do their signs, positive or negative, makes sense in the context of the data?
+Do their signs, positive or negative, makes sense in the context of the data, based on what you know or can guess?
 Explain briefly.

 Solution